-A few good things came to light through the cold, wet bathing suit chafe of darkness that stuck up my ass this past year: My kid changed his path, and has never been happier; I no longer feel the need to suffer onerous individuals who take more than they give – the sort who say, 'Bring me wood and light my fire.'
-(And not as a metaphor); And, I started to paint – awkwardly, uninhibited – with joy and the childlike exuberance of a kindergarten art class.
+A few good things came to light through the cold, wet bathing suit chafe of darkness that stuck up my ass this past year: My kid changed his path, and has never been happier; I no longer feel the need to suffer onerous individuals who take more than they give.
+And, I started to paint – awkwardly, uninhibited – with joy and the childlike exuberance of a kindergarten art class.

 It pains me to say it was, 'decades ago', when I took Introductory Painting and Drawing at NSCAD, only because I had to as part of my BFA degree.
 I recall being terrified – convinced I couldn't draw, and I most certainly couldn't paint.
 What I learned was – everyone can draw, and everyone can paint.
 It's as natural as laughing and loving and breathing.
 But after graduating and being thrown happily into my chosen, bill-paying profession – I never drew, nor painted again.